 values, involving period doubling, as well as regions

-On the LDF page, you'll find bifurcation diagrams
+On the LM page, you'll find bifurcation diagrams

 at various scales showing the depth of this equation.

 superimposed onto a straight line graph and the

 Finally, you'll find circular plots of the equation,

 this iterated equation "frightening".